 All students must be accepted for admission to Chowan University prior to the music audition.
 The music audition must be performed before enrollment in music coursework.

-For audition dates and to schedule an audition please contact the Admissions Office.
 Auditions may also be scheduled in conjunction with a personal visit at other times at the discretion of the Department of Music and the Admissions Office.
+Register online for your music audition or contact 252-398-6236.
+Auditions are typically held on Admissions event dates.